 In reality, it goes something like this: phone interview, in-person interview, skills test, group interview, presentation, phone call with verbal offer, official offer letter and *scene*.

-Yes, the interview process can be exhausting, and it's also getting longer: The average hiring time is now 23.8 days, up from 22.9 days in 2014, according to a new study by Glassdoor.
+Yes, the interview process can be exhausting, and it's also getting longer: The average hiring time is now 23.8 days, up from 22.9 days in 2014, according to a study by Glassdoor.

 And for some industries, that number is much, much higher.